Where to Discuss?

 Getting unknown Coefficient value

-A system of linear equations can be represented as a matrix equation
+Instead of calculating slope and intercept the classic way, let’s dress it up in a matrix suit.
+A system of linear equations can be represented as a matrix equation.

 This matrix can be represented as variable below: